finos/rune-dsl/documentation/expressions.rst

 Expressions
 !!!!!!!!!!!
-Rosetta Expressions are used to perfom simple calculations and comparisons. simple expressions can be built up using `operators <#operators-label>`_ to form more complex expressions.
+Rosetta Expressions are used to perfom simple calculations and comparisons.
+Simple expressions can be built up using `operators <#operators-label>`_ to form more complex expressions.
 They are used for `Functions <ducumentation.html#function-label>`_, `Data type validation conditions <documentation.html#condition-label>`_, `Conditional mappings <mapping.html#when-clause-label>`_ and `Report Rules <documentation.html#report-rule-label>`_

+Expressions can be `evaluated` with a context of a Rosetta object to `return` a result.
+The result of an expression is either a single `basic <documentation.html#basic-type-label>` value (2.0, True, "USD"), a single Rosetta object (e.g. a Party object) or a `List` of values, all of the same type.

+The `type` or of an expression it the type of the result that it will evaluate too.
+E.g.an expression that evaluates to True or False is of type boolean, an expression that avaluates to a list of SecurityLegs is of type `List of SecurityLeg`.
+A list is an ordered collection of items.

 The below sections will detail the different types of Rosetta Expressions and how they are used.